Kmaina32/MandaNetwork.co.ke/src/markdown_files/BLOCKCHAIN_INTEGRATION.md

 ### Step 2: Connect to the User's Wallet

 You need to create a function that detects the user's browser wallet (like MetaMask) and asks for permission to connect.
+This function retrieves the **user's unique wallet address**, not a contract ID.

 ```javascript
 import { ethers } from 'ethers';